kumpan/unikorn/content/unikorns/2022-10-21-sara-boberg.md

   form_button: Send
   form_text: "Your email:"
 ---
-## S﻿EO Consultant and Web Analyst
+## S﻿EO Specialist and Web Analyst

 ![Sara Boberg Unikorn](../assets/new-unikorn.jpg)

 ### Story

 Sara has been working with digital strategies and web analytics since 2018 developing digital strategies for the web and with strategic advising based on data analysis. 📈 She loves to take on new challenges and during her first 4 years in her digital career she has been working with digital strategies at 2 agencies, one media house and as a freelancer before deciding to become a thoroughbred Unikorn 🦄.
 In addition, Sara is currently working with digital marketing for a training studio. 🤸

 ### Sara’s super powers

 * Google Analytics
 * Digital, Data based, Strategies
 * SEO and Customer Search Journeys

 ### What makes Sara’s inner Unikorn jump around with joy?